Being involved in a

 obtain adequate medical treatment.

-Contact a lawyer – Whether or not you have UM/UIM coverage, there may be other types
+Whether or not you have UM/UIM coverage, there may be other types of coverage

-of coverage on your policy which could benefit your case.
-Keep your eye
+on your policy that could benefit your case.
+Keep your eye out for policies

-File a lawsuit against the uninsured driver – If you do not have any coverage such as the ones listed above,
+If you do not have any coverage such as the ones listed above, you may

 a no-fault state, meaning that if the uninsured driver caused your accident,